Issues when opening data in Excel

 In the below, you can see that Excel is choosing to import each column as General data format - this means that Excel will try and guess the content hence will drop the leading zeroes.

-To update the data format of an individual column, you simply need to highlight the column and then (in this case) choose Text as the data format type - you will notice that the first row now shows Text about Work telephone:
+To update the data format of an individual column, you simply need to highlight the column and then (in this case) choose Text as the data format type - you will notice that the first row now shows Text above Work telephone:

 You can continue to do this for each and every relevant column as per below: